DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ```
 _Figure 3: A successful SSH connection_

-### Attaching a USB Serial Console Cable
-Secure Shell doesn't work if there's no IP address to connect to.
-This can happen if the machine is malfunctioning.
-Most of the time, you can hook up a monitor and keyboard to figure out what's wrong.
-But, the normal state of a WiFi Access Point is to operate without a monitor and keyboard.

-To avoid being stuck with no access, Raspberry Pi OS has the ability to use a serial console.
-Adafruit has an excellent tutorial on [setting up a serial console on Raspberry Pi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/).

-**Be safe and power down the Pi before attaching the cable!**

-You can skip the bits about using raspi-config or editing config.txt.
-The Ansible automation will take care of all these tasks.
-All you need to do is wire the cable and install drivers on the remote machine.

->If this sounds too complex and you want to just stick with using a monitor and keyboard in a pinch, that's fine too.
-However, the automation will still enable serial console regardless of it being wired or not.
-This will not cause a problem.

 ### Installing Ansible
 The Ansible package is installed from the Raspberry Pi OS repository using a simple shell script you can find at: